Do you want to rank higher in search engine results pages (SERPs)? If so, then you need to do your keyword research.

 This checklist will help you take care of all the necessary elements for proper optimization and ensure that you are on the right track.
 It will guide you step by step to optimize your website for search engines.

 Regardless of whether you are a beginner or an expert, this checklist will be helpful for once you know what SEO is and how it works.
+Even a basic SEO checklist is better than none.

 It doesn’t matter if your website is a blog, eCommerce site, or any other type of content.
 These tips should help everyone: marketers, copywriters, bloggers, and even webmasters.